Andrew Carnegie Fellows Program

 Eligibility

-The Andrew Carnegie Fellows Program is open only to citizens or permanent residents of the United States who have been nominated by the head of an institution designated by Carnegie Corporation of New York.
-Candidates must have a Ph.D., hold a terminal degree, or be a high-level professional working outside of academia.
-Nominators must include 2-3 sentences on the institution’s internal candidate selection process include heads of independent research institutes and learned societies, university presidents, leaders of some of the nation’s preeminent think tanks, and directors of major publishers, as well as editors of leading newspapers and magazines.
+The Andrew Carnegie Fellows Program is open only to citizens or legal residents of the United States who have been nominated by the head of an institution designated by the Andrew Carnegie Foundation.
+Candidates must have a PhD, hold a terminal degree, or be a high-level professional working outside of academia.
+Along with presidents, chancellors, and provosts of universities, nominators include heads of independent research institutes and learned societies, leaders of some of the nation’s preeminent think tanks, and directors of academic presses, as well as editors of leading newspapers and magazines.
+All nominators must include in their letter of nomination two to three sentences on the institution’s internal candidate selection process.
 Individuals may not apply for the Fellows Program via self-nomination.
+2027 begins a new three-year cycle of the fellowship.
+If you were a candidate in 2026 or any previous year, you are eligible to apply again — only once — between 2027 and 2029.

 The Andrew Carnegie Fellows Program prohibits a fellowship winner from accepting a fellowship of equal caliber or at a comparable level of funding that overlaps the same timeline as the Carnegie fellowship, especially awards that have specific time requirements.
 However, smaller grants and project support are acceptable on a case-by-case basis.